eamedina87/DriverTracking/README.md

 `API_BASE_URL_LOCAL="http://SERVER_URL:3001/api/"`

+To use this environment select *debug* in Build Variants in Android Studio.

 **Remote**

 Using MyJsonServer with a physical device or emulator

 `API_BASE_URL_REMOTE="https://my-json-server.typicode.com/eamedina87/drivertracking-backend/"`

+To use this environment select *release* in Build Variants in Android Studio.

 *Note*: during the development of this app there were ocassions in which the server was out.
 So it is possible that during the testing of the app it can happen again.